MarcoMuellner/openapi-python-generator/README.md

 ## Usage

-Please see the [Command-line Reference] for details.
+Please see the [Quick start page] for details.

 ## Roadmap

-- Support for all commonly used http libraries in the python ecosystem (requests, urllib, ...)
+- Support for all commonly used http libraries in the python ecosystem (~~requests~~, urllib, ...)
 - Support for multiple languages
 - Support for multiple authentication schemes